 Based on the result of the above query, new tables are created or existing tables are dropped as per developer requirement.

 Amazon has realized this essential user need and addressed this issue in their most latest update.
-Table existence can be checked now along with CREATE TABLE or DROP table statements using new IF EXISTS keyword.
+Table existence can be checked now along with CREATE TABLE or DROP table statements using the new IF EXISTS keyword.
 The following statement creates a table if it does not exist.

 CREATE TABLE IF NOT EXISTS Test (ID INT);